smartmate/apps/examples/vacationsApprovalAWSLambdas/README.md

 # Vacation Approval App example using AWS Lambdas

-With Smartmate you have the ability to call custom endpoints in order to have manage custom logic outside the Smartmate environment.
+With Smartmate you have the ability to call custom endpoints in order to manage custom logic outside the Smartmate environment.
 This example explains how to setup a Smartmate App using a AWS Lambda.

 ## Setup AWS Lambda Project

-In order to setup a AWS Lambda funtion, first you need to install the `AWS CLI`.
+In order to setup a AWS Lambda function, first you need to install the `AWS CLI`.
 You can do it following this official guide: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

-Next you need to install the `AWS SAM CLI`: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html
+Next, you need to install the `AWS SAM CLI`: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html

-The next step is lo configure the `AWS Credentials`, for this we can run use the following command:
+The next step is to configure the `AWS Credentials`, for this you can use the following command:
 ```
 aws configure
 AWS Access Key ID [None]: your_access_key_id